-Hourly background ozone data for the period January 2016 through December 2020 from the State and Local Air Monitoring Stations (SLAMS) Green Valley monitoring site was used (to coincide with the meteorological data period that was used for the dispersion modeling and discussed in Section 5.3).
+Hourly background ozone data for the period May 2023 through April 2024 from the State and Local Air Monitoring Stations (SLAMS) Green Valley monitoring site was used (to coincide with the meteorological data period that was used for the dispersion modeling and discussed in Section 5.3).
 Based on mid-latitude westerly synoptic patterns, locations west of the proposed Copper World facility are more likely to represent "up-wind" background conditions; therefore, the Green Valley site data is the most representative of the conditions at the Copper World Project site.
-Additionally, the annual 4th-maximum 8-Hr O3 concentrations from the Green Valley monitoring site were utilized as the source of background O3 for the assessment of secondary O3 formation.
-This process is detailed in Section 9.2.
 The data analysis utilized to calculate these O3 values is included in Appendix D.